Graphs

 jlocData - New-York lng -73.94

 You probably noticed that in this example missing dimensions in a symbol are filled with -.
 But we could have chosen any other UEL to indicate missing values.
 If you would visualize the data of this parameter with the MIRO Pivot Table, you might not want to see columns containing only -.
 Therefore, the MIRO Pivot Table has the options to hide these empty columns.
-The button to hide/show empty columns is located in the settings MIRO Pivot settings button dialog.
+If enabled, the button to hide/show empty columns is located in the settings MIRO Pivot settings button dialog.

 MIRO Pivot Table with empty column visible